 Foreign languages (two languages)

-- complete the economic and quantitative studies providing competences in subjects as business and juridical, so as to develop interdisciplinary problem analysis skills;
+- Complete the economic and quantitative studies providing competences in subjects like business and juridical, so as to develop interdisciplinary problem analysis skills.

 Possible career opportunities are:

 Professions with strong research content, such as positions within international organizations, public or private research centers, consulting firms, the economic press, and professional academic careers in the areas of economics, statistical analysis, economic history, social sciences, and applied mathematics.